2/18/2025

 Ruben Roy

-Hey, John.
-I hate to waste my one question on another follow up on China, but I am getting this question from investors and just around the entity list.
-I'm wondering if there had been any changes.
-It seemed like there were additions to the entity list, kind of going into the end of the year.
-Is that informing your prudent view on China or is it really just kind of coming off of that down year and kind of assessing renewals and kind of timing of hardware ramp?
-Or has something changed, I guess, this question around entity list?
+John, I hate to waste my one question on another follow-up on China, but I am getting this question from investors and just around the entity list, wondering if there had been any changes.
+It seemed like there were additions to the entity list kind of going into the end of the year and Is that informing sort of your prudent view on China, or is it really just kind of coming off of that down year and kind of assessing renewals and kind of timing of hardware ramp?
+Or has something changed, I guess, is the question around that detail list.
 Thank you.

 speaker